Samyak-Jain-24/my-mp2-project/FP3/README.md

 - ✅ **Data Persistence**: Files and metadata persist across restarts
 - ✅ **Comprehensive Logging**: All operations logged with timestamps

+## Assumptions and Semantics (Important)

+- Indexing rules for WRITE:
+	- Sentence index is 0-based.
+Example: first sentence is sentence 0.
+	- Word index is 1-based.
+Example: insert at position 1 to place before the current first word.

+- WRITE applies lines sequentially (top to bottom).
+After each line is applied, the word positions are updated before processing the next line, so later indices refer to the newly updated sentence.

+- Sentence delimiters are `.` `!` `?`.
+If a sentence already ends with one of these, the delimiter is preserved at the very end after all insertions (new words are inserted before the delimiter).

+- VIEW policy and availability:
+	- VIEW shows only files that currently exist on at least one active storage server.
+Stale entries are purged.
+	- VIEW (no `-a`) lists files you own or have been granted access to; `-a` lists all.
+	- If both the primary and replica SS for a file are inactive, the file is hidden in VIEW and access is not allowed.

+- Fault tolerance and replication:
+	- When multiple SS are running, the NM chooses any reachable active SS as the primary when creating a file and assigns a replica to the next active SS.
+	- For client operations, NM returns the primary SS address; if the primary’s client port is unreachable, the NM will provide the replica address instead.
+	- When a primary SS returns after being down, the NM triggers a best-effort sync from the replica to the primary to restore the latest content.

+- If only one storage server is on no file duplication takes place.
+Only when more than one storage servers are available fault tolerance tolerance takes place by randomly selecting two active storage servers.

+These rules are enforced consistently across READ/WRITE/VIEW/INFO and minimize surprises during collaborative edits.

 ### Commands

+### HOW to run?
+- make clean && make
+- ./name_server
+- hostnsme -I
+- ./storage_server IP 9001 9101 storage1/ IP
+- ./client IP 8080(Port)

 #### View Files
 ```bash